Sceptre/sceptre/docs/_source/docs/resolvers.rst

 CloudFormation ``parameter`` or ``sceptre_user_data`` value at runtime.
 This is most commonly used to chain the outputs of one Stack to the inputs of another.

+You can use resolvers with any resolvable property on a StackConfig, as well as in the arguments of hooks and other resolvers.

 If required, users can create their own resolvers, as described in the section on `Custom Resolvers`_.